Programming-Training-And-Practice/kafka-main-information/README.md

 * Topics are split in partitions.
 * Data is kept only for limited time (default is one week)
 * Cuando se crea un topic, por defecto se crean partitions=1 replication-factor=1
+* Default size of topic message is 1MB